Some of the options for cleaning up Google search results include: Remove results directly from ...

 And once something goes viral on social media, it’s difficult to stop it from making an impact.

-Here’s a quick look at some of the main activities involved in social media reputation management.
+Here’s a quick look at some of the activities involved in social media reputation management.

 Identifying the right social media platforms to target and setting up well-branded profiles is one of the most important steps in social media reputation management.

-A much better, and manageable, approach is to target one or two social networks where the audience engagement levels are likely to be higher.
+A much better, and manageable, approach is to target a handful social networks where the audience engagement levels are likely to be higher.
 This enables the social reputation team to create and focus on more engaging content.

 Communication and profile management

 The best way to build a positive reputation on social media is by posting and sharing valuable content that people can benefit from, usually by increasing their social capital.